Arthurgyh/syslog/README.md

 ## Warning

 This package is very much in the alpha stage.
-This API might change, but more importantly this parsing formats might not be 100% correct and might too strict.
+This API might change, but more importantly the parsing formats might not be 100% correct and might too strict.

 ## Installation